-- o The '+' button adds a new line for one more display. - o The '[]' buttons adds a display (no stream) to the same display forming an extended desktop.
+- The '+' button adds a new line for one more display. - The '[]' buttons adds a display (no stream) to the same display forming an extended desktop.
 The display can be added 'right of' or 'below' the first display. i.e. two 4MP displays of 2560x1600 can be combined to one display of either 5160x1600 or 2560x3200.
 To form a square the second display is 'right' of the first display.
 The third is 'below' and the forth is 'right' of the third display.
 The maximum available size horizontally and vertically is shown in the top line.
 All displays must have the same timing (EDID data).
-Remember the maximum number of input channels mentioned in the 'Hardware-Installation Guide'. - The 'Stream+' button adds a new line for a stream. - The last line can be remove with the '-' button.
+Remember the maximum number of input channels mentioned in the 'Hardware-Installation Guide'. - The 'Stream+' button adds a new line for a stream.
+Stream sizes of up to 8MP (3840x2160) are supported. - The last line can be remove with the '-' button.
 The first lines should be used for displays with the highest resolution.